zeiss-microscopy/OAD/Machine_Learning/README.md

 ---

-## ZEN and APEER - Open Ecosystem for Machine Learning Landscape
+## ZEN and APEER Machine Learning - Overview

 The sketch below outlines "the bigger" picture and vision and will be updated frequently.
 The most important points to consider here are: